KK-like relations of $\alpha^{\prime}$ corrections to disk amplitudes: Abstract

 And finally, we found an algorithm to extract the superfield content of the BRST invariants in the pure spinor formalism from the BRST-invariant permutations in the inverse descent algebra.
 It will be interesting to obtain superfield realizations of the higher-mass BRST invariants defined in section~\Cgamsec.
 They can probably be extracted from a perturbiner series of amplitudes at the appropriate mass level.
 For instance, the superfields in $C^{\rm SYM}_{1|P}=M_1E_P$ are related to the series $\Tr(\bV\bV\bV)$ \refs{\BGBCJ,\SYM}.
 The superfields in $C^{\z_2}_{1|P_1,P_2,P_3}$ are related to the series $\Tr(\bV_1(\l\g^m \bW)(\l\g^n \bW)\bF_{mn})$, while the superfields in $C^{\z_3}_{1|P}$ should follow from $\Tr\big((\l\g^{mnpqr}\l)(\l\g^s\bW)\bF_{mn}\bF_{pq}\bF_{rs}\big)$.
 It would also be interesting to find combinatorial algorithms to directly translate the higher-mass BRST invariants $C^{\z_2^m\z_M}_{1|P_1, \ldots,P_k}$ into linear combinations of super-Yang--Mills amplitudes and powers of Mandelstam invariants, generalizing the S-map algorithm of \EOMbbs\ for $C^{\z_2}_{1|P_1,P_2,P_3}$.
 This would give rise to a combinatorial description of the $P_n$ and $M_n$ matrices of \motivic.

 {\bf Acknowledgements:} I thank Ruggero Bandiera for discussions during an early stage of this project.
-I also thank Oliver Schlotterer for sharing notes containing intriguing observations about the permutations in the color-dressed amplitude that served as the motivation for this paper, for discussions, for collaboration on related topics, and for comments on the draft.
+I also thank Oliver Schlotterer for sharing notes containing intriguing observations about the permutations in the color-dressed amplitude that served as the motivation for this paper, for discussions, for collaboration on related topics, and for comments on the draft (including suggesting a v3 to be uploaded).
 CRM is supported by a University Research Fellowship from the Royal Society.

 {A}{The Solomon descent algebra} \applab\SolomonDSsec

 We review the salient features of the Solomon descent algebra \refs{\mackey,\garsiareut,\PBWReutenauer,\schockerSolomon,\garsiaremmel,\thibon,\Reutenauer}.
 In particular, we discuss different bases and highlight the orthogonal idempotents discovered by Reutenauer, as they will be related to $\ap$ corrections to string amplitudes.